vitorneris/vitorneris/README.md

 ## Hello everyone! 👋

-- 💻📚 I am Brazilian student, deeply passionate about programming and eager to grow in the field..
+- 💻📚 I am Brazilian student, deeply passionate about programming and eager to grow in the field.
 - 🌐 Interest in web development.
 - 🐍 I'm currently focused on learning Python, and I've also been actively practicing HTML and CSS.